Meet the Leadership

 Jennifer has been working closely with the HLLC over the past few years as an instructor, mentor, and graduate fellow.She co-founded, ImVisible, an HLLC peer initiative which focuses on expressing the migrant experience through music, art, and poetry.
 In addition, she co-founded Healing Sounds of Newark (HSN), a monthly platform which honors incredible sounds and talent from students and community members performed at Clem’s Place located at Rutgers University-Newark.
 Jennifer has been published and presented research on cancer prevention among Hispanic Mothers in urban communities.
 She is a recipient of the HLLC-PSEG STEAM Fellowship, Latino Studies Research Initiative Fellowship, and the Graduate School of Newark Dissertation Fellowship.
-Her groundbreaking research, College Persistence, Resiliency, and Factors Contributing to the Latina Collegian Experience was recently nominated for the AERA Latina/o/x Research SIG Outstanding Dissertation Award.
+Her groundbreaking research, College Persistence, Resiliency, and Factors Contributing to the Latina Collegian Experience received honorable mention for the 2019 AERA Latina/o/x Research SIG Outstanding Dissertation Award.

 Rabeya Rahman is the Department Administrator of the Honors Living-Learning Community.
 A double Rutgers alumna, Rabeya Rahman obtained her B.A. in History and South Asian Studies from Rutgers College, Rutgers-New Brunswick and her M.A. in History from Rutgers University-Newark and New Jersey Institute of Technology, where she concentrated on the development of educational systems and venues.